 The Olympic games are the pinnacle of an athlete’s career, where the fastest, strongest and elite compete for the podium finish.
 But just like you and me, they too suffer injuries, both career-ending and career limiting.
-How do they recover?

 Source: Scientific American, 2012